Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: State-Augmented Resource Allocation with Dual Variable Regression

 \begin{definition}[$\nu$-universal parametrizations {\cite[Def.~1]{StateAugmented_RRM_GNN_naderializadeh_TSP2022}}] A state-augmented parametrization $\bbp_{\bbphi}(\bbH, \bblambda; \bbphi)$ for $\bbphi \in \bbPhi$ is near-universal with degree $\nu > 0$, or equivalently, $\nu$-universal, for functions $\bbp_{\bbtheta}(\bbH; \bbtheta^\dagger(\bblambda))$ if there exists $\bbphi \in \bbPhi$ such that

-\end{definition} State-augmented learning eliminates the need for online computation and memorization of optimal primal and dual variable pairs $ \{ \bblambda_k, \bbtheta^\dagger(\bblambda_k) \}$ by introducing a single parametrization $\bbphi$.
-The expected Lagrangian maximization step in~\eqref{eq:optimal_state_augmented_over_graph_distribution} is performed jointly for all possible networks and dual multipliers drawn from $\Dlambdah$ during offline training whereas the \emph{dual dynamics are run only during online execution}.
-For a given $\h$ and a dual multiplier initialization $\bblambda_0$ (e.g., $\bblambda_0 \equiv \bb0$), we utilize the state-augmented resource allocation policy parametrized by $\bbphi^\star$ to replace the two-step update sequence in~\eqref{eq:DGA} with (stochastic) dual descent updates of
+\end{definition} State-augmented learning \emph{eliminates the need for online computation of optimal primal variables} $\bbtheta^\dagger(\bblambda_k)$ by introducing a single parametrization $\bbphi$.
+The expected Lagrangian maximization step in~\eqref{eq:optimal_state_augmented_over_graph_distribution} is performed jointly for all possible networks and dual multipliers drawn from $\Dlambdah$ during offline training, while \emph{only the dual dynamics are run during online execution.} We utilize a trained state-augmented policy $\bbphi^\star$ to replace the two-step update sequence in~\eqref{eq:DGA} with (stochastic) updates,

-In \eqref{eq:dual_dynamics}, trained state-augmented parametrization executes Lagrangian maximizing policies $\bbp_{\bbphi}(\bbH, \bblambda_{\lfloor t / T_0 \rfloor}; \bbphi^\star)$ at each time step $t$, and the dual dynamics descend the parametrized Lagrangian.
+In \eqref{eq:dual_dynamics}, trained state-augmented parametrization executes Lagrangian maximizing policies $\bbp_{\bbphi}(\bbH, \bblambda_{\lfloor t / T_0 \rfloor}; \bbphi^\star)$ at each time step $t$ and stochastic dual updates descend the parametrized Lagrangian at every $T_0$ steps.
 Here, $k\in\{0,1,\dots,K-1\}$ is an iteration index with $K=\lfloor T / T_0 \rfloor$, and $T_0$ denotes the time duration between consecutive dual variable updates.
-We note that the state-augmented dual dynamics exhibit the Markovian property and constraints are evaluated through stochastic estimates of the ergodic performance function given by the $T_0$-average of the instantaneous performance vectors [c.f. \eqref{eq:ergodic-performance-function}].
+Note that the constraints are evaluated through the $T_0$-averaged instantaneous performance vectors, which serve as stochastic estimates of the ergodic performance [cf.~\eqref{eq:ergodic-performance-function}].

-Optimality and feasibility guarantees, analogous to those of the DGD algorithm [cf.~\eqref{eq:DGD:as-feasibility} and \eqref{eq:DGD:near-optimality}], have been proven for the state-augmented trajectories generated by \eqref{eq:dual_dynamics}, as formalized in the following theorem.\footnote{We note that the state-augmented policies in \cite{StateAugmented_RRM_GNN_naderializadeh_TSP2022} operate on the instantaneous network states $\h_t$ whereas our policies operate on the large-scale network configuration $\h$ [c.f.~\eqref{eq:ergodic-performance-function}].
-However, the theoretical analysis remains the same due to unbiased iterates assumption.}
+Optimality and feasibility guarantees, analogous to those of the DGD algorithm [cf.~\eqref{eq:DGD:as-feasibility} and \eqref{eq:DGD:near-optimality}], have been proven for the state-augmented trajectories generated by \eqref{eq:dual_dynamics}, as formalized in the following theorem.\footnote{The state-augmented policies in \cite{StateAugmented_RRM_GNN_naderializadeh_TSP2022} operate on the instantaneous network states $\h_t$, whereas our policies operate on the large-scale network configuration $\h$ [cf.~\eqref{eq:ergodic-performance-function}].
+However, the theoretical analysis remains the same.}